 What Shaft Flex Should I Use For My Driver

 The driver shaft flex may need to be the stiffest in your bag.
 The driver is often the club that has the highest swing speed, given its length and weight.

 It is also the club that you want the most accurate shaft flex.
 Since it carries the highest swing speed and the furthest distance of any club in your bag, you want to be exact.
-A shaft that is too stiff may push the ball onto the next fairway, whereas a shaft that is too flexible may cause a pop-up or a nasty hook.

 However, to accurately diagnose the correct shaft flex for your driver, it is best to get a club-fitter to determine your swing speed.
 Then you can discuss your options and pick the most suitable shaft flex.